Michael Page: Bare-knuckle boxing

 In June 2022, it was announced that Page would make his bare-knuckle boxing debut for Bare Knuckle Fighting Championship.
-He fought Ultimate Fighting Championship veteran Mike Perry on August 20, 2022 in the main event at Bare Knuckle Fighting Championship 27: London.
+He fought Ultimate Fighting Championship veteran Mike Perry on 20 August 2022 in the main event at Bare Knuckle Fighting Championship 27: London.
 Page lost by majority decision after the sixth round after the bout was declared a split draw decision following the first five rounds.

+Professional grappling career

+Page faced Carlos Condit in the main event of Polaris 30 on November 2, 2024.
+He won the match by decision.

 Fighting style

 Page describes his discipline as a "hands down kickboxing style" created from a "mishmash" of taekwondo, karate, and kung fu styles competing under a points scoring ruleset.
 As a low-volume movement-based fighter his game plan revolves around controlling distance and landing heavy counterstrikes with high accuracy.
 He relies on his elusive movement and knockout power to finish opponents and often engages in histrionics while fighting to maintain focus, unnerve his opponents, and rile up the crowd.
-Page credited Curtis Page Sr., Pauline Reece, Simon Lewis, and Marvin Francis as being the most influential in his combat sports career.
+Page credited his parents, as well as Simon Lewis, and Marvin Francis as being the most influential in his combat sports career.

 Personal life

 Page received the moniker "Venom" from fellow kickboxer Marvin Francis in homage of the film Five Deadly Venoms.

+Page is a supporter of Manchester United F.C.

 He became a Pollo-pescetarian in August 2017.

+In 2024, he converted to Islam.